qianq826/TECHIN510-LAB1/README.md

 ## Lessons Learned

-How to use Streamlit to create a simple website
+- How to use Streamlit to create a simple website
-How to use requirements.txt to manage Streamlit
+- How to use requirements.txt to manage Streamlit
-How to use GitHub Actions to deploy a website to Azure App Service Questions / Uncertainties
+- How to use GitHub Actions to deploy a website to Azure App Service

-Do I need to reconnect the MS Azure for any changes made in github?
+## Questions / Uncertainties

+What does MS Azure do for this project?